 That is dependent on the unit in question.
 Some are, while others aren’t.
-If they have self-cleaning mechanisms or can clean themselves inside without you having to do it, it is a significant plus.
+It is a significant plus if they have self-cleaning mechanisms or can clean themselves inside without you having to do it.

 What is the best way to preserve beans to keep them fresh?